 Natural healing herbs have a long history of helping people and animals get and stay well.
-Archaeologists have evidence that our ancestors were using medicinal plants to get well 800,000 years ago.
-Since then, people have learned which plants to use, and how to use them from prior generations, taste and smell, more recently, reference material and scientific studies.
+Archaeologists have evidence that our ancestors practiced healing with herbs and medicinal plants 800,000 years ago.
+Since then, people have learned which plants to use, and how to use them from prior generations, taste, smell, and more recently, reference material and scientific studies.

 Tip: When using herbs for healing, use as directed for at least a few weeks before deciding if they are helping.
-You generally take them three times a day for continuous therapeutic effects.
-For general health support, once a day is just fine.
+It is usually recommended to take a dose three times a day for continuous therapeutic effects.
+For general health support and prevention, once a day is just fine.
 Please read the directions and consult your health professional if you have questions or are taking medication as undesired interactions are possible.

 "The difference between a flower and a weed is a judgment."
 Author Unknown